Architecture of Paris: Exposition architecture

 The international expositions of the 1920s and 1930s left fewer architectural landmarks than the earlier exhibitions.
 The 1925 International Exhibition of Modern Decorative and Industrial Arts had several very modern buildings, the Russian pavilions, the Art Deco Hôtel du collectionneur by Émile-Jacques Ruhlmann, and the Pavillon d'Esprit by Le Corbusier, but they were all torn down when the exhibit ended.
 One impressive Art Deco building from the 1934 Colonial Exposition survived; the Museum of the Colonies at la Port Doréé, by Albert Laprade, 89 meters long, with a colonnade and a front wall entirely covered with a bas-relief by Alfred Janniot on the animals, plants, and cultures the theme the cultures of the French colonies.
 The interior was filled with sculpture and murals from the period, still visible today.
 Today, the building is the Cité nationale de l'histoire de l'immigration, or museum of the history of immigration.

-The Paris International Exposition of 1937, held on the eve of World War II, was not a popular success; its two largest national pavilions were those of Nazi Germany and Stalinist Russia, facing each other across the central esplanade.
+The Paris International Exposition of 1937, held on the eve of World War II, was not a popular success; its two largest national pavilions were those of Nazi Germany and Soviet Russia, facing each other across the central esplanade.
 The chief architectural legacies were the Palais de Chaillot, where the old Palais de Trocadero had been, by Jacques Carlu, Louis Hippolyte Boileau and Léon Azéma, (1935–37), built of concrete and beige stone, and the Palais de Iena, facing it.
 Both were built in a monumental neoclassical style.
 The nearby Palais de Tokyo was another exhibit legacy, designed by André Auber, Jean-Claude Dondel, Paul Viard and Marcel Dastugue (1934–1937), in a similar neoclassic style, with a colonnade.
 It is now the modern art museum of the city of Paris.
 Another exhibit legacy is the former Museum of Public Works (1936–1948) at Place and Avenue Iena, by Auguste Perret.
 It contains an impressive rotunda and conference hall with a neoclassical façade, all built of reinforced concrete.
 After the War it was converted into the headquarters of the French Economic, Social and Environmental Council.